Ayu0404/python/README.md

 ### Introduction to pandas

-Using pandas library to perform data analysis on [2018 Central Park Squirrels](https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw/about_data)
+1. Using pandas library to perform data analysis on [2018 Central Park Squirrels](https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw/about_data)
+2. Guess the state - A fun quiz to test your knowledge about US states. he game is implemented using tutle and pandas library.

+## Day 26

+### List and Dictionary Comprehension

+1. List Comprehension - Simple tasks to comprehend the concept and syntax.
+Updated Guess the state to use the same.
+1. Dictionary Comprehension - Simple tasks to comprehend the concept and syntax.
+Created NATO Alphabet game.